 Bridges

-In late 2023, Voyager Parkway closed to allow construction of the Voyager Bridge, which will carry local traffic over the future Powers Boulevard.
-This proactive investment reduces long-term disruption and supports the efficient buildout of the corridor.
-The bridge construction is complete and re-opened in 2024.
-It was led by the Copper Ridge Metro District and connects directly to the recently finished I-25/Powers Interchange at Exit 155.
+In late 2023, Voyager Parkway was closed to allow construction of the Voyager Bridge, which carries local traffic over the future Powers Boulevard.
+This early investment minimized long-term disruption and supports efficient delivery of the corridor.
+The bridge was completed and reopened to traffic in 2024.
+Construction was led by the Copper Ridge Metropolitan District, and the bridge connects directly to the recently completed I-25/Powers Boulevard Interchange at Exit 155.

 Work receives oversight from the City of Colorado Springs and CDOT.